 PowerShell in Cloud Shell provides the Azure drive (

 Azure:).
-You can switch to the Azure drive with
+You can switch to the Azure drive

 cd Azure: and back to your home directory with

 discovery and navigation of Azure resources such as Compute, Network, Storage etc. similar to

 filesystem navigation.
 You can continue to use the familiar Azure PowerShell cmdlets to manage